American Mathematical Competitions

-The AIME is three hours long, with 15 questions.
-The AMC 12 and AMC 10 contests are 75 minutes and are 25 questions in length, with approximately 12 questions in common to both contests.
-The AMC 8 is 25 questions in length and takes only 40 minutes.
+The AMC 8 is 25 questions long and takes 40 minutes.
+The AMC 12 and AMC 10 contests are 25 questions long, with approximately 12 questions in common to both contests, and take 75 minutes.
+The AIME 15 questions long and takes three hours.

 - Will I have to pay a $60 registration fee?
 Do I have to buy a test?

-The host (that's SMMG!) pays the registration fee and purchases exams for the whole group.
-You do not need to worry about ordering exams-- it is the responsibility of the hosting organization (SMMG) to order bundles of exams and administer the tests.
+The host (that's SMMG!) pays the registration fee and buys exams for the whole group.
+You do not need to worry about ordering exams: as the hosting orgaization, SMMG is responsible for ordering exams and administering the competition.